Waheed-Labib/learners-client/README.md

 7. There is a blogs page, with the authors information.
 By clicking on the blog card, you can visit the full blog.
 By clicking on the author's name, you will be re-directed to the author's profile.
 8. There is a FAQ page also.

-<h3>Technologies used</h3> : React JS, JSX, Bootstrap CSS, Vanilla CSS, various React Packages, Firebase Authentication.
+<h1>Technologies used</h1>React JS, JSX, Bootstrap CSS, Vanilla CSS, various React Packages, Firebase Authentication.

 ![jsx](https://github.com/Waheed-Labib/learners-client-side/assets/108469789/a1012fa5-eef4-4404-a103-b94578ea40e7)
 ![CSS3-logo-vector-400x400](https://github.com/Waheed-Labib/learners-client-side/assets/108469789/3e03a007-fd15-4d47-b8dd-15bbea17663d)